 A Practical Guide and Tips On How To Lead Worship

 What we want to talk about here is both the heart and mechanics of how to lead worship.
 What songs should I choose and why?
-What should a worship minister’s role to the team look like?
-Hopefully, you’ll find our tips to be practical and biblical so that you think more naturally not just about how to lead worship during a service, but what it means to be a worshiper along with your congregation.
+What should a worship leader’s ministry to the team look like?
+Hopefully, you’ll find our tips to be practical and biblical so that you can be in a state of worship more than wondering how to lead worship during a service.

 Praise the LORD.
 Praise the LORD, my soul.
 I will praise the LORD all my life; I will sing praise to my God as long as I live.
 Psalm 146:1-2, NIV

-Song selection is so important when considering how to lead worship for your congregation.
-When a worship minister seeks to serve God’s people, there is a song selection process which should be done thoughtfully.
+When a worship leader seeks to know what to minister to and for God’s people, there is a selection process.
 This process involves one being in a relationship with their creator through prayer, devotion, fasting, and intentional hearing.

-Doing these tasks enables the leader to know how God desires to communicate with His people.
+Doing these tasks allows and engages the worship leader to know how God desires to communicate with His people.